Graph Theory and GNNs to Unravel the Topographical Organization of Brain Lesions in Variants of Alzheimer's Disease Progression: Abstract

 \section{Abstract}

-This study utilizes graph theory and deep learning to assess variations in Alzheimer's disease (AD) neuropathologies, focusing on classic (\textit{cAD}) and rapid (\textit{rpAD}) progression forms.
-It analyses the distribution of amyloid plaques and tau tangles in postmortem brain tissues.
-Histopathological images are converted into tau-pathology-based graphs, and derived metrics are used for statistical analysis and in machine learning classifiers.
-These classifiers incorporate SHAP value explainability to differentiate between \textit{cAD} and \textit{rpAD}.
-Graph neural networks (GNNs) demonstrate greater efficiency than traditional CNN methods in analyzing this data, preserving spatial pathology context.
-Additionally, GNNs provide significant insights through explainable AI techniques.
-The analysis shows denser networks in \textit{rpAD} and a distinctive impact on brain cortical layers: \textit{rpAD} predominantly affects middle layers, whereas \textit{cAD} influences both superficial and deep layers of the same cortical regions.
+In this study, we proposed and evaluated a graph-based framework to assess variations in Alzheimer's disease (AD) neuropathologies, focusing on classic (\textit{cAD}) and rapid (\textit{rpAD}) progression forms.
+Histopathological images are converted into tau-pathology-based (i.e., amyloid plaques and tau tangles) graphs, and derived metrics are used in a machine-learning classifier.
+This classifier incorporates SHAP value explainability to differentiate between \textit{cAD} and \textit{rpAD}.
+Furthermore, we tested graph neural networks (GNNs) to extract topological embeddings from the graphs and use them in classifying the progression forms of AD.
+The analysis demonstrated denser networks in \textit{rpAD} and a distinctive impact on brain cortical layers: \textit{rpAD} predominantly affects middle layers, whereas \textit{cAD} influences both superficial and deep layers of the same cortical regions.
 These results suggest a unique neuropathological network organization for each AD variant.